-Give them a few minutes to discuss and then meet as a group.
-Tell them that they will learn the answers to the questions in the video they are about to watch.
+Give students a few minutes and then meet as a group.
+Tell students that they will learn the answers to the questions in the video they are about to watch.

 Play the video.
-Tell them to listen for the answers to the two questions in the warm-up ( 1.
-What is the world’s largest English-speaking country?
-2. How many people worldwide are trying to learn English?)
+Tell students to listen for the answers to the two questions in the warm-up

-Make sure they got the answers to the two warm-up questions.
+Make sure students got the answers to the two warm-up questions.
 Answers, according to Jay Walker: 1) China 2) two billion people.